AdobeDocs/experience-platform.en/help/destinations/ui/activate-advertising-destinations.md

 ---
-keywords: activate advertising destination;activate destinations;activate data
+keywords: activate advertising destinations;activate destinations;activate data
-title: Activate audience data in advertising destinations
+title: Activate audience data to advertising destinations
 type: Tutorial
-seo-title: Activate audience data in advertising destinations
+seo-title: Activate audience data to advertising destinations
 description: Learn how to activate the audience data you have in Adobe Experience Platform by mapping segments to advertising destinations.
 seo-description: Learn how to activate the audience data you have in Adobe Experience Platform by mapping segments to advertising destinations.
 ---
-# Activate audience data in advertising destinations
+# Activate audience data to advertising destinations

-## Overview
+## Overview {#overview}

 This article explains the workflow required to activate audience data in Adobe Experience Platform advertising destinations.

-## Prerequisites
+## Prerequisites {#prerequisites}

 To activate data to advertising destinations, you must have successfully [connected to a destination](./connect-destination.md).
 If you haven't done so already, go to the [destinations catalog](../catalog/overview.md), browse the supported destinations, and configure the destination that you want to use.